 What’s Special About the Kid to Kid Culture?

-“When many clothes get discarded by most people, it generates an enormous amount of waste.
-But when those garments are used to their fullest capabilities, then clothing can take up to 10 years before touching a landfill,” the publication states.
-“A lot of water and chemicals go into manufacturing our garments.
+Medium wrote a piece on the merits of resale shopping titled “What are the Environmental Benefits of Buying Pre-Owned Clothes?”
+Medium explained: “When many clothes get discarded by most people, it generates an enormous amount of waste.
+But when those garments are used to their fullest capabilities, then clothing can take up to 10 years before touching a landfill.
+A lot of water and chemicals go into manufacturing our garments.
 Approximately 1,800 gallons of water are required to make one pair of blue jeans.
 If the clothes are recycled, it means we are living a more sustainable life.
 The water that is used to make these clothes, instead of getting lost as industrial waste, can now be used for other purposes, like drinking water.”

 “The fact that we get to keep so many items out of the landfills is really important,” says Michelle, owner of a Kid to Kid in Tonawanda, NY.
 “A lot of people can’t afford to go to the mall and pay full price for clothes their kids will quickly grow out of, and the fact that we allow our customers to sell their clothes back, which we can use or donate to charities, is not only environmentally responsible, it’s a much needed service to my community.
 It’s the circle of life — this business — and it’s really special to be a part of it.”

-We donate thousands of items to local charities every year, but our commitment doesn’t stop there.
-Kid to Kid hosts two annual charity events on a national level, which goes to support buildON, an organization that builds schools in developing countries.
-These events are called Charity Fill-a-Bag Sales, and they are exactly what they sound like: customers pay $15 and are able to stuff as many items into the bag as they can — and all of the money goes directly to buildON.
+In addition to recycling, donating thousands of items to local charities every year, Kid to Kid hosts two annual charity events on a national level, which goes to support buildON, an organization that builds schools in developing countries.
+At these “Charity Fill-a-Bag Sales,” customers pay $15 and are able to stuff as many items into the bag as they can — and all of the money goes directly to buildON.
 We also donate 5 cents per customer on an ongoing basis to buildON if the customer opts out of taking a plastic bag.

 Since we began our partnership with buildON, the results have been extraordinary.
-Since 2015, we’ve raised more than $500,000 to build more than 14 schools in developing countries such as Mali, Burkina Fason, Senegal, Haiti, Nepal, Malawi, and Nicaragua.
+Since 2015, we’ve raised more than $500,000 to build more than 14 schools in developing countries such as Mali, Burkina Faso, Senegal, Haiti, Nepal, Malawi, and Nicaragua.